EMI-INDO/cordova-plugin-save-blob/README.md

 ## new api cordova-plugin-save-blob@0.0.4  (12 new methods)

 ---

-- To ensure that the filePath LegacyExternalStorage (traditionalPath) continues to function on modern devices, whether the file source is from an SD card or USB OTG, use the copyFileToCache method.
+To ensure the `filePath` from LegacyExternalStorage (`traditionalPath`) continues to work on modern devices, whether the file source is from an SD card or a USB OTG, use the `copyFileToCache` method.

+### Note

-- NOTE: The copyFileToCache method or any method with the isCopyFileToCache parameter set to true will use shared storage on the user's device.
-To clear the cache, use the clearAppOldCache method after the manipulation process is complete.
+The `copyFileToCache` method, or any other method with the `isCopyFileToCache` parameter set to `true`, will consume storage space on the user's device.
+To clear the cache, use the `clearAppOldCache` method after the file manipulation process is complete.

-- The response.cachedPath URI can be used without any permission restrictions, e.g., uploading to Google Drive or your own hosting.
+The `response.cachedPath` URI can be used without any permission restrictions, for example, to upload to Google Drive or your own hosting service.

 ---
 - v0.0.4 No description yet; I will create it when I have free time.
 - This plugin works fully from Android 10 to Android 16,
-- 14 tests per release, until stable release.
+- 8 tests per release, until stable release.

 <details>
 <summary>View code example v0.0.4</summary>